lakshaybhushan/BottleOpenAR/README.md

 Do check out the [Demo Video](https://youtu.be/o3mBrGpkFQ8) to know more about the project.

 P.S

-You will require the **image target** in print to use the application.
-You can find the image target with the name "ImageTarget.pdf" in the root directory of the project.
+You will require the ***image target*** in print to use the application.
+You can find the file with the name "**ImageTarget.pdf**" in the root directory of the project.